Catatonia (band): The Crai EPs, "Whale", and "Bleed" (1993–95)

 The band line up changed as they signed to Crai, with Jenkins and Pryce departing for other projects.
-Mwyn arranged for Matthews and Roberts to be joined by Dafydd Ieuan on drums, former Y Cyrff member Paull Jones on bass, and Londoner Clancy Pegg (who had befriended Roberts and Matthews after moving to Cardiff) on keyboards.
+Mwyn arranged for Matthews and Roberts to be joined by Dafydd Ieuan of Ffa Coffi Pawb on drums, former Y Cyrff member Paul Jones on bass, and Londoner Clancy Pegg (who had befriended Roberts and Matthews after moving to Cardiff) on keyboards.
 It was at this point that the band shortened its name to "Catatonia".
 Mwyn used his contacts to get Catatonia onto Welsh language television, and strove to move their live performances away from Cardiff so that they were not simply playing in front of their regulars the entire time.
 They had their first overseas gigs in Germany, support Mwyn in his punk band Anrhefn.
 Catatonia were hired by political party Plaid Cymru to headline a Welsh language concert at Builth Wells in August 1993, but they performed in both Welsh and English.

 Despite being signed to Crai, this was more as promoter than as a record label itself.
 It was only when Roberts suggested that Catatonia record some extended plays (EPs) after two months with the label that Mwyn made the arrangements.
 The first, entitled For Tinkerbell, had a cover photo taken by Roberts and Matthews' housemate Roland Dafis.
 Mwyn successfully got the record on BBC Radio 1 after sending a copy to radio presenter Mark Radcliffe.
 After Iestyn George heard the release, the journalist named it as the record of the week for the magazine NME.
 For Tinkerbell contained some early tracks, including a version of "Sweet Catatonia".
 Matthews later explained that while she had liked the songs on the EP, she felt that she was not good at performing live at the time.
 They signed to Nursery Records to release the single "Bleed".
 Catatonia's first national interview was published following the release of "For Tinkerbell", a 300-word piece appearing in Melody Maker.